DNM1008/Dots/README.md

 though cuz normal rofi is quicker to just shutdown/reboot and I have not configured signout, and with an SSD you should be just as quick rebooting anyway).
+* Super + Shift + Z runs `multi.sh`, my script that tries to look for any monitor connected to HDMI-2 then have it above the default LVDS-1 monitor (you can config this, of course.)
 * Super + Tab cycles between layouts
 * There are other keybindings for layouts that I don't use (yet) but decided to leave them as is if you can make use of them